Jonathan Olshefski is an artist and documentary filmmaker.

 A recovering heroin addict comes to Depaul House after being released from prison in order to seek a better life.
 Depaul USA is a nonprofit organization that provides shelter and job training for homeless men in Philadelphia.

 I was an artist in residence at Depaul when this film was made.
-I have served on Depaul USA’s Local Advisory Council since 2014.
+I have served on Depaul USA’s Local Advisory Council from 2014 – 2018.

 • Won an Award of Excellence in promotional video category at the Broadcast Education Association Conference, Festival of Media Arts: Faculty Competition in February 2015.